tarwn/lessthandot-hugo/blogs/content/posts/2008-12-17-toughest-sql-challenges.md

 So I'd been there for a week, and we got a call from client x (a large health insurance provider) saying that the numbers we'd reported for campaign z were way off (something like 3x the number of applications they had on the books from this campaign).
 So my introduction to this clients' database began.
 What I saw was nothing short of appalling.
 The monthly loads were being done by DTS packages that had not even a hint of data cleansing or error handling.
 I actually found binders full of looseleaf pages inscribed with individual lead id's that were deleted (manually) from the file each month.
 Yikes.

 But it got worse.
-The legend responsible for keeping these tomes had eventually decided “if I disable the constraints on these tables, then I won't have to do all this manual data scrubbing each month, and that sure would be more efficient” and promptly disabled all constraints.
+The legend responsible for keeping these tomes had eventually decided "if I disable the constraints on these tables, then I won't have to do all this manual data scrubbing each month, and that sure would be more efficient" and promptly disabled all constraints.
 Maybe they planned to go back and do the data cleansing afterwards, maybe not, but it was never done.

 All told we found that this had been going on for about a year, and that some months the process to load the files had been executed 2-5 times.
 It was not \*terribly\* hard to clean up the data so that constraints could be re-enabled, the hard part was documenting everything that had happened in excruciating detail for the client.
 What was terribly hard was rewriting the DTS packages, because I needed to create staging areas for each of 14 pairs of tables, and write queries to enforce different product specific business rules on each pair.